Damoon7/Security-Camera-Termux/README.md

-# Security Camera
+# Security Camera by termux
-Use your phone as a security camera
+Use your Android phone as a security camera by termux